Stefan0712/fitness-app/README.md

 * Smaller UI improvements:
   - Moved the Explore more and New Workout buttons outside the container with all the workouts and exercises, making them visible at all time.
   - Added a small padding to the left of custom value in Target Goal form
+  - Added a small one line text with the current app version and the date of the update to help keep track of which version is live
 * Gallery:
 <p align="center">
   <img src="https://i.imgur.com/EWE9779.png" alt="Screenshot 4" width="30%" style="margin-right: 10px;" />